dsc-courses/practice.dsc40a.com/problems/wi24-final-pt1/wi24-final-pt1-q03.md

 # BEGIN SUBPROB

-(4 points) Given that we set the tolerance of gradient descent to be 0.1.
+Given that we set the tolerance of gradient descent to be 0.1.
 How many **additional steps** beyond $h_2$ do we need to take to reach convergence?